Taking a Risk-Based Approach to Biometrics

 Biometric Data is Unique but Not Private

 Although biometric data may be unique, it is not private.
 Unlike a password, which is a secret phrase or word only you should know, fingerprints and faces are in the public domain.
-You leave your fingerprints on surfaces everywhere you go, and your image is captured and stored in more places than you realize.
+You leave your fingerprints on surfaces everywhere you go, and your image is captured and stored in more places than you realise.

 The fact that biometrics are so easily accessible means systems using this data for authentication purposes risk being compromised.
 Fingerprints can be lifted off smooth surfaces and high-resolution images can be used to clone them.
 Facial recognition can be fooled with photographs obtained from social media and even iris scanners can be compromised.

 Any system storing information runs the risk of being compromised.
 Biometric systems that essentially store analog information in a digital format are no different.
-A compromise affecting a biometric system not only puts the data at risk, the privacy implications of an unauthorized third-party having access to fundamental individual human traits could also have severe repercussions.
-Since biometric data is unique and only used to identify individuals, the compromised information could be used to decipher other distinctive attributes jeopardizing the personal identity of those affected.
+A compromise affecting a biometric system not only puts the data at risk, the privacy implications of an unauthorised third-party having access to fundamental individual human traits could also have severe repercussions.
+Since biometric data is unique and only used to identify individuals, the compromised information could be used to decipher other distinctive attributes jeopardising the personal identity of those affected.
 And, because biometric identifiers are immutable, they cannot be reset like passwords, which makes the consequences of a biometric data breach permanent.

 Biometric authentication is convenient and does provide some security, but it is not infallible.
 Relying solely on biometrics to protect systems and the confidential data they store does not provide the enterprise security needed in today’s interconnected online world.